ubc-library-rc/damage/docs/How_to_Compile.md

 *NOTE: --onefile on Mac isn't even required.* Doing so just makes one file, which must then be unpacked to make an app package which isn't even even a single file in the first place.
 It then doesn't have to unpack itself into a temp file and runs like a normal app.
 Jesus.

-python310 -E -m PyInstaller   --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' --additional-hooks-dir ../py_install/ --icon=assets/DamageAppIcon.icns src/damage_gui.py --osx-bundle-identifier=ca.ubc.library --target-arch=x86_64 --noconsole
+python310 -m PyInstaller   --add-binary='/System/Library/Frameworks/Tk.framework/Tk':'tk' --add-binary='/System/Library/Frameworks/Tcl.framework/Tcl':'tcl' --additional-hooks-dir ../py_install/ --icon=assets/DamageAppIcon.icns src/damage_gui.py --osx-bundle-identifier=ca.ubc.library --target-arch=x86_64 --noconsole

 so, in the above, for mac, --onefile is not there.
 Add --noconsole so you don't get the annoying console window.